j-marz/ESP8266-DoorBird-Chime/README.md

 * `silent` 20 LED flashes over 10 seconds

 ## Enclosure/case
-I've included STL files of a 3D printed case i designed for the specific NodeMCU devboard lsited above.
+I've included STL files of a 3D printed case i designed for the specific NodeMCU devboard listed above.
 The case may not be suitable for all NodeMCU variants (e.g. Amica)
 * Speaker hole and mount point on rear lid
 * Hole for onboard LED on front
 * Holes for Devboard buttons on front